Order of Christian Initiation of Adults (OCIA)

 The Rite of Christian Initiation of Adults has four stages.
 How quickly one moves through these stages varies from person to person.
 At St. William, we want to make sure that you take all the time you need to make a good and free choice, without overly prolonging the time before you can join us at the table of the Lord.

-Here is a brief description of the four stages of RCIA:
+Here is a brief description of the four stages of OCIA:

 1. Inquiry–This is just what it sounds like; a time to ask questions.
 In the beginning we just want to help you ask questions and clarify basic information about who Catholics are and what we believe.
 We want to help you move toward the first embrace of faith or to stir up the gift of faith that you have already received.
 We’ll encourage you to pray, join us for Mass, and read your Bible.
 (Yes.
 Catholics read and study the Bible.)